 "Believe me, my young friend, there is nothing - absolutely nothing - half so much worth doing as simply messing about in boats." - Kenneth Grahame, The Wind in the Willows“

-Cliff Cohen has been messing about in boats on Long Island Sound and beyond for more than 45 years.
+Captain Cliff has been messing about in boats on Long Island Sound and beyond for more than 45 years.
 In 1974, he discovered there is no better sound than that of a sailboat's engine turning off when it is not needed.
 Since then, Cliff has logged thousands of hours daysailing, racing and cruising aboard a variety of boats from 14 to 40+ feet.

 In addition to being a professional sailing instructor, Cliff is a certified Emergency Medical Technician (EMT) and an Emergency Medical Services Instructor (EMS-I).
 When he is not teaching, Cliff can be found either maintaining, launching and hauling boats at his home port in Branford, Connecticut or sailing with his wife aboard their Islander 36.